ids-s1-21/code-along-03/paralympics.md

 ```

 It might also be useful to know what fraction of the world population
-each country represented at each year.
+each country represented at each year, since it allows us to control for
+a growing world population.
 Let’s do that.

 ``` r
 #First get the world data out...